anrosent/api-cache/README.md

 apicache.py
 ===

-Memoization is a great technique for preventing repeated computation of the same expressions.
-I find this useful when prototyping scripts that deal with web APIs that may be slow or rate-limited and require internet connectivity.
-This makes the edit-run-debug loop a lot snappier when dealing with those kinds of services, which makes things way more pleasant, with minimal footprint in your code - just wrap your expensive API request with the provided function decorator ```persist_memoize```.
+Memoization is a great technique for preventing repeated computation of the same expression.
+I find this persistent memoization useful when prototyping scripts that deal with web APIs that may be slow or rate-limited and require internet connectivity.
+This makes the edit-run-debug loop a lot snappier when dealing with those kinds of services with minimal footprint in your code - just wrap your expensive API request with the provided function decorator ```persist_memoize```.

 Usage
 ---